TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdpinsights/trafficblockedbyipsecpolicy.md

 ## **Recommended Steps**

-1. Before proceeding further please ensure to take a back up of the OS Disk.
+1. Before proceeding further please ensure to take a backup of the OS Disk.
 This will help if a rollback is required

   * For managed disk VMs, please navigate to the [snapshots blade](https://portal.azure.com/#blade/HubsExtension/Resources/resourceType/Microsoft.Compute%2Fsnapshots) to create a snapshot of the OS disk.
 For details instructions, see the article [Create a snapshot](https://docs.microsoft.com/azure/virtual-machines/windows/snapshot-copy-managed-disk)<br>
   * For unmanaged VMs save a copy of the OS disk by following the instructions at [Create a copy of a specialized Windows VM running in Azure](https://docs.microsoft.com/azure/virtual-machines/windows/create-vm-specialized#option-3-copy-an-existing-azure-vm)